LaurieLBaker/spatial-join-tutorial/README.md

 7. **Plot the data on a map**

+### Try out the tutorial

-You can try out the tutorial by downloading the package:
+You can try out the tutorial by downloading the learnr tutorial as a package:

-# install.packages("devtools")
+install.packages("devtools")
 library(devtools)
 devtools::install_github("afrijoin/join-admin")